Table of Contents

 if, else, elif

-if, else and elif statement are used to with condition statement or decision making.
+if, else and elif statement is used to with condition statement or decision making.

 def testing(n):